angr/patcherex/README.md

 Central manager and compiler for all the patches.

-It requires NASM:
+It requires NASM and clang:
-apt-get install nasm
+apt-get install nasm clang